 With the increasing adoption of Office 365, we’re also helping clients work through how best to leverage the myriad of tools within the platform.
 SharePoint is now just a part of a the whole suite of capabilities available for organizations to build solutions.

-Office 365 and SharePoint Services
+Teams and SharePoint Services

 As a Microsoft partner, Centric Consulting has achieved Gold competency status in Collaboration and Content and more.
 And our team includes senior level architects and analysts who have achieved Microsoft’s highest levels of certification for SharePoint architecture, design, implementation, development, and adoption.